-4. Equality Statement
+3. Equality Statement

-Some children have an increased risk of abuse, and additional barriers can exist for some children with respect to recognising or disclosing it.
-We are committed to anti-discriminatory practice and recognise children's diverse circumstances.
-We ensure that all children have the same protection, regardless of any barriers they may face.
+Some children and adults at risk have an increased risk of abuse, and additional barriers can exist for some children with respect to recognising or disclosing it.
+We are committed to antidiscriminatory practice and recognise children's diverse circumstances.
+We ensure that all children and adults at risk have the same protection, regardless of any barriers they may face.